brexis/qml-bootstrap/README.md

 Qml Bootstrap is a set of simple and beautiful components for qml mobile and desktop projects.
 It is inspired from [Ionic framework](http://ionicframework.com/) components and use [Font Awesome](http://fortawesome.github.io/Font-Awesome/) icons font.

 ##How to use it
 Just clone the repository and create a new qml project base on this code.
-Then import components that your want to use.
+Then import components that you want to use.
 For example, to use ButtonDefault
 ```
 import QtQuick 2.3
 import QtQuick.Window 2.0